simeg/urlsup/README.md

 useful for lists, repos or any type of project containing URLs that you want to be up.

-It's written in Rust and executes the requests async in multiple threads, making it very fast.
+It's written in Rust (stable) and executes the requests async in multiple threads, making it very fast.
 This in combination with its ease of use makes it the perfect tool for your CI pipeline.

+This project is a slim version of [`awesome_bot`](https://github.com/dkhamsing/awesome_bot) but aims to be faster.

 ## Usage
 ```bash